 When you enter the foyer, please stop at the Welcome Table to say hello and get a name tag.
 The person staffing the table will be able to answer your questions about Unitarian Universalism and this congregation.
 People of all ages attend the first 15-20 minutes of our worship services, and then, when directed, children and teachers in our religious education classes leave for their classrooms.

-Your children are welcome to stay with you in the Sanctuary or they can join the children and youth for classes during the school year: 9:15-10:30am or 11:15am-12:30pm, (first Sunday in June-through Labor Day weekend just one service: 10-11:15am).
+Your children are welcome to stay with you in the Sanctuary or they can join the children and youth for classes during the school year.

-Nursery and childcare for those too young for our Religious Education program are provided during Sunday services.
+Nursery and childcare for those too young for our Religious Education program are provided during Sunday service.

 Families of children who will join RE programming should be sure to check in at the Welcome Table and learn the procedures for signing in and registering children and youth.

 If your child has special needs, please contact the Lifespan Religious Coordinator before your visit so we can ensure your child’s inclusion and safety as much as possible.

 There is additional information in a rack in the foyer across from the Welcome Table.
 Feel free to take any pamphlets of interest.

 Our services start with a Time for All Ages, when everyone is in the service together.
 Near the ending of the service, you will have an opportunity, if you wish, to stand and introduce yourself.
 This helps us identify you so we may greet you after the service.
 Our service generally consists of music, readings, meditation, a sermon, offertory and candle lighting to express a concern or joy.
 On some Sundays we have a guest speaker and/or a lay-led service.

 If you should arrive after the service has begun, you may be asked to remain in the foyer for a few minutes and may join the service when directed by an usher.